eflautt/ga-data-science/lessons/lesson-14/readme.md

 - Install `gensim` with `pip install gensim`
 - Previous introduction to _unsupervised learning_
 - Previous introduction to probability distributions, specifically discrete multinomial distributions
+- Previous lesson on NLP essentials, including experience with `spacy`
+- EXTRA: If you are interested in students accessing the Twitter API themselves, they will need to setup Twitter API credentials.
+There are instructions at [](twitter-instructions.md)

 ### INSTRUCTOR PREP
 *Before this lesson, instructors will need to:*
+- EXTRA: If you are interested in retrieving tweets as well, you will need to setup Twitter API credentials.
+There are instructions at [](twitter-instructions.md)

 ### LESSON GUIDE
 | TIMING  | TYPE  | TOPIC  |